-- Corporate Governance Report of Thai Listed Companies Award granted by the Thai Institute of Directors Association under the support of the Securities and Exchange Commission and Stock Exchange of Thailand, classified at the level of "Excellence" (Five Stars) for the seventh consecutive year. - 2.
-The assessment results of the quality of the Annual General Meeting 2023 by the Thai Investors Association classified at the level of "Full score of 100 points, excellent" for the fourth consecutive year.
+- 1. Corporate Governance Report of Thai Listed Companies Award granted by the Thai Institute of Directors Association under the support of the Securities and Exchange Commission and Stock Exchange of Thailand, classified at the level of "Excellence" (Five Stars) (Fi - 2.
+The assessment results of the quality of the Annual General Meeting 2024 by the Thai Investors Association classified at the level of "Full score of 100 points, excellent" for the fifth consecutive year.